Tom Farden: 1999–2010: Coaching at Southeast Missouri and Arkansas

 In 1999, SEMO women's gymnastics head coach Patty Stotzheim asked Farden whether he'd want to work as her assistant; he took the job for a salary of $15,000.
 With the Redhawks program, he was a four-year assistant coach until, in May 2003, Farden was named the head coach of the Redhawks after Stotzheim left to attend law school.
 In his first season, the Redhawks finished fourth at the MIC Championships.
 In addition, Tara Boldt and Katie Bloom advanced to the NCAA Regionals in Lincoln, Nebraska and the team finished ranked 46th.

 Farden's Redhawks finished third at the 2006 MIC Championships and, unlike the previous season, garnered a team NCAA Regional birth, finishing the year at #35.
 The 2007 season didn't see the Redhawks earn a Regional birth either, despite the team's third-place finish at MIC Championships in Cape Girardeau, Missouri.
 The 2008 season, Farden's penultimate at SEMO, the team finished second at the MIC Championships, and the team finished 5th at the South Central Regional (ahead of PAC 10 team ASU) and 30th nationally.
 As a result, Farden was awarded NCAA Region Coach of the Year.

 Farden's final season in 2009 the program won the MIC Conference Championships and, consequently, the team did not qualify to regionals, finishing the year ranked 37th.
 From 2006 to 2009, Farden was awarded MIC Conference Coach of the Year.
 He left to join the Arkansas Razorbacks program as an assistant coach.

-2011–present: Utah
+2011–2023: Utah

 2011–15: Assistant coach

 Farden joined the Utah Red Rocks program as an assistant coach for the 2011 season.
 He was hired as a replacement for Jeff Graba, who took the head coach role for the Auburn Tigers women's gymnastics program.

 Farden headed as Utah's bars head coach; his work was highlighted through the second-place finish of Georgia Dabritz at the 2013 Nationals, and her latter National title in 2015.
 Additionally, in his first season, the program's national bars ranking shot from #12 to #3.
 Likewise, in 2015, Utah were co-leaders in the nation for the uneven bars, tied with Florida Gators.